© Crown copyright 2013

 The power of each base station transmitter is set to a level that allows a mobile phone to be used within the area for which the base station is designed to provide coverage, but not outside the coverage area.
 Higher powers are needed to cover larger cells and also to cover cells with difficult ground terrain.
 Typical maximum powers for individual macrocellular base station transmitters are around 5 to 10 watts (W), although the total radiated power from an antenna could be up to around 100 W with multiple transmitters present.

 For a low-capacity base station with only one transmitter, the radiated power does not vary over time, or with the number of phone users.
-Up to seven phone calls can be handled simultaneously by such a base station.
+Up to 7 phone calls can be handled simultaneously by such a base station.

 With larger capacity base stations having multiple transmitters, the output power can vary over time and with the number of calls being handled.
 One of the transmitters will transmit continuously at full power, whereas the other transmitters will operate intermittently and with varying power levels up to the maximum.
 As an example, the power output of a macrocellular base station with ten 10 W transmitters could vary between a minimum of 10 W and a maximum of 100 W over time.
 Microcellular base stations tend to operate at lower power levels around 1 to 2 W and have fewer transmitters because of their smaller coverage areas.